Back to Blog

 DOJ Accredited Representative • 15+ years experience

 Huntington Beach, known for its beautiful coastline and family-friendly communities, is home to many immigrant families navigating the complex U.S. immigration system.
-The Child Status Protection Act (CSPA) provides crucial protection for children who might otherwise 'age out' of immigration benefits when they turn 21.
+The Child Status Protection Act (CSPA) provides crucial protection for children who face the devastating prospect of 'aging out' of immigration benefits when they turn 21.
+For Arab families in Orange County who have waited years — sometimes over a decade — for visa availability, understanding CSPA is the difference between keeping families together and forcing children into decades-long separate immigration queues.

 What is the Child Status Protection Act?